The Shape of a Note

 Exercise 1.8.2.
 (Go to Solution)

 Write each of the time signatures below (with a clef symbol) at the beginning of a staff.
 Write at least four measures of music in each time signature.
 Fill each measure with a different combination of note lengths.
 Use at least one dotted note on each staff.
-If you need some staff paper, you can download this PDF file.

 Two four time

 Six four time